Skip to main content

 Attach an IAM identity to your IDE

-You can launch an ide with an AWS role or an Azure application client id, which defines permissions available from an ide.
+You can launch an ide with an AWS role or an Azure application client id, which defines permissions available from an IDE.
 For more details on how to set up the permissions, take a look at the following pages:

-When an ide has an identity attached, it is most of the time automatically picked up when executing code using the
+When an IDE has an identity attached, it is most of the time automatically picked up when executing code using the

-The same applies for when you want to use the AWS CLI or the Azure CLI in your ides.
+The same applies for when you want to use the AWS CLI or the Azure CLI in your IDEs.

 • The AWS CLI will automatically pick up the correct credentials from the IDE.
 You can thus immediately run any command to access AWS resources.

-• The Azure CLI does not automatically pick up the IDE credentials, which is why we provide the azlogin alias to simplify using the azure CLI.
+• The Azure CLI does not automatically pick up the IDE credentials, which is why we provide the azlogin alias to simplify using the Azure CLI.
 After running azlogin, you can execute any command to access Azure resources.

 note